isomerpages/moe-westviewpri/_our-curriculum/Home Based Learning/SLS Support.md

 # SLS Helpline
 **School Operating Hours**

-During school operating hours, students should contact the <strong><ins>School-based Helpline</ins></strong> for SLS Queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.
+During school operating hours, students should contact the <strong><ins>School-based Helpline</ins></strong> for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.

 * School-based Helpline: <strong><ins>6760 0178</ins></strong>
 * Mondays - Fridays: 8:30 a.m. - 4:00 p.m.